thisisnitwit/GifRocket/README.md

 <br /><br />

 ## Overview <a name="overview"></a>
-GifRocket is a slash-command which sends your given phrases to Giphy and returns any according gif.
+GifRocket is a slash-command which sends your given phrases to Giphy and returns any according gif or sticker.
 <br /><br /><br /><br />

 ## How to use <a name="usage"></a>

+### Gifs
-GifRocket reacts on a slash-command defined by you during setup.
+GifRocket reacts on a slash-command.
 For example entering `/gif test` shows a gif relating to the word `test`.<br />
+Try to use `/gif random` as phrase and receive a random gif..
+<br /><br />

+### Sticker
+GifRocket reacts on a slash-command.
+For example entering `/sticker test` shows a sticker relating to the word `test`.<br />
-There is also an easteregg: try to use `random` as phrase and receive a random gif.
-Example: `/gif random`.
+Try to use `/sticker random` as phrase and receive a random sticker..
 <br /><br /><br /><br />

 ## Installation <a name="installation"></a>